colindoyle0000/colindoyle-website/content/torts2025fall-material/slides/16-3rd-party.md

 ---

-# [fit] Tarasoff v.
+# Tarasoff v.
 Regents of the University of California

 “The Psychiatrist Who Didn’t Warn the Murder Victim”

-# [fit] Randi W. v.
+# Randi W. v.
 Muroc Joint Unified School District

 “The Alleged Sexual Predator’s Recommenders”